 We are led by Dr. Iraj Ali, our Chief Executive Officer, who was formerly a Managing Partner of Syncona, where he served as an Investment Director at Nightstar Therapeutics and Blue Earth Diagnostics.
 Our Chief Scientific Officer and co-founder is Professor Sergio Quezada, who is a recognized leader in the field of immune regulation and cancer immunology.
-Our Chief Medical Officer is Dr. Jane Robertson, who formerly served as the Chief Medical Officer of NuCana Biomed.
-Our co-founder, Professor Karl Peggs, is a professor of Transplant Science and Cancer Immunotherapy at the University College London Hospital, or UCLH.
-Dr. Peggs has significant experience in the clinical translation of T cell therapies and is the director of the Cellular Immunotherapy Unit at UCLH.
+Our Chief Medical Officer and co-founder is Professor Karl Peggs, who is a Professor of Transplant Science and Cancer Immunotherapy at University College London.
+Professor Peggs has significant experience in the clinical translation of T cell therapies and is the Director of the Cellular Immunotherapy Unit at University College London Hospitals NHS Trust, or UCLH.
 Our Scientific Advisory Board also includes our other scientific founders, Professors Charles Swanton, and Mark Lowdell, who are leaders in the respective fields of tumor evolution, and cell manufacturing.
 To date, we have raised approximately \$231 million in net proceeds from a group of leading life sciences investors, including Forbion, Invus, OrbiMed, Perceptive Advisors, RA Capital, Redmile Group, Syncona and Boxer Capital of Tavistock Group.